 Consider if a coursework extension request will help

-This is often the most appropriate route if you are concerned about an upcoming coursework submission deadline.
+This is often the most appropriate option if you are worried about an upcoming coursework submission deadline.
 An extension is intended to give you the additional time you may need.

 Consider if suspending your studies might be helpful

-This may be suitable if the disruptive circumstances you are facing are unlikely to end soon or be eased by any of these other measures, and should be discussed with your Director of Studies, following the guide to suspending your studies.
+This may be suitable if the circumstances you are facing are unlikely to end soon or be helped by any of these other measures, and should be discussed with your Director of Studies, following the guide to suspending your studies.

 IMCs in 2019/20 and 2020/21

 IMC processes and regulations operated differently during this time as part of the University’s pandemic ‘no-detriment’ measures.
 You can find further information in our guides to no-detriment in 2019/20 and no-detriment in 2020/21.